dftbplus/dftbplus/INSTALL.rst

 with C, depending on the value of the configuration option ``PKGCONFIG_LANGUAGE``.

-If you compile DFTB+ with ELSI, PLUMED or MAGMA-support, make sure that pkg-config can also find the respective pkconfig files for these packages, as those libraries are declared as dependencies in the DFTB+ pkg-config file.
-For external dependencies without pkg-config files (e.g. mbd, negf) the options for linking those libraries can not be queried via pkg-config and must be added manually.
+If you compile DFTB+ with ELSI, PLUMED or MAGMA-support, make sure that pkg-config can also find the respective pkconfig files for these packages.
+If you enable support for these components, their libraries are declared as dependencies in the DFTB+ pkg-config file.
+Note, if you compile these libraries themseleves, you may have to follow their install processes to generate suitable pkg-config files in their specified install location(s).

+For external dependencies without pkg-config files (e.g. mbd, negf), the options for linking those libraries can not be queried via pkg-config, and they must be added manually.

 Generating developer documentation